casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 4) SMA Cables, Male to Male, Qty 2

 ## Background ##
-The Red Pitaya 125-10 board consists of a dual channel 10 bit ADC and DAC - refer to [Red Pitaya Docs: ReadtheDocs](https://redpitaya.readthedocs.io/en/latest/) and [Red Pitaya Docs: Github] (https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/RED_PITAYA/docs) for more information on the Red Pitaya.
+The Red Pitaya 125-10 board consists of a dual channel 10 bit ADC and DAC - refer to [Red Pitaya Docs: ReadtheDocs](https://redpitaya.readthedocs.io/en/latest/) and [Red Pitaya Docs: Github](https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/RED_PITAYA/docs) for more information on the Red Pitaya.
 There are currently two versions of the Red Pitaya (125-10 and the 125-14) - refer to [Red Pitaya Hardware Comparison](https://redpitaya.readthedocs.io/en/latest/developerGuide/125-10/vs.html) for differences between the boards.

 The Red Pitaya 125-10 is fitted with a single Analog Devices dual channel ADC AD9608 device.
 The ADC is sampled at 125MSPS and each ADC output digital channel is 10 bits wide, 1.8V LVCMOS.
-Refer to [Red Pitaya Docs: Datasheets and Schematics] (https://github.com/casper-astro/red_pitaya_docs) for the schematics of the 125-10.
+Refer to [Red Pitaya Docs: Github](https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/RED_PITAYA/docs) for the schematics of the 125-10.
 The ADC output is offset binary and converted to two's complement in the firmware running on the Zynq programmable logic (PL).

 The Red Pitaya 125-10 is fitted with a single Analog Devices dual channel DAC AD9767 device.
 The DAC digital input is offset binary, 10 bits, LVCMOS 3.3V and is converted from two's complement inside the firmware running on the Zynq programmable logic.
-The second channel of the DAC is not connected, which means the DAC is utilised in the interleave mode - refer to DAC data sheet [Red Pitaya Docs: Github] (https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/RED_PITAYA/docs).
+The second channel of the DAC is not connected, which means the DAC is utilised in the interleave mode - refer to DAC data sheet [Red Pitaya Docs: Github](https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/RED_PITAYA/docs).

 Feel free to spend some time reading the data sheets and looking at the schematics.
 This will be important for the bonus challenge at the end of the tutorial.